rrameshbtech/axios-token-refresher/README.md

 ```
 const options = {
-  invalidTokenStatuses : [401, 403] //List of HTTP statuses which are sent by server when token is invalid. default value - [401]
+  //List of HTTP statuses which are sent by server when token is invalid.
+  invalidTokenStatuses : [401], //default
+  //Name of token header in which we send the fetched token.
+  tokenHeaderName: 'authorization',  //default
+  //`buildTokenHeader` allows to decide how the token header value should be built
+  buildTokenHeader: function(tokenDetails) {
+    return `${tokenDetails.type} ${tokenDetails.value}`
+  } //default
 };

 const axiosClientWithToken = wrapTokenRefresher(axios.create(), fetchAuthToken, options);

 ```

+## Contribute

+We welcome to contribute buy adding features, fixing bugs or by creating feature requests or submitting issues.

+Please contact me at rrameshbtech@gmail.com for more sugestions.

 ## License